Jilissa Zoltko Flaunts Insane Curves In Tiny Floral-Print Bikini While Poolside

 Social media sensation Jilissa Zoltko updated her Instagram account on Sunday, January 31 with some smoking-hot new photos of herself in a tiny bikini, sending plenty of pulses racing.

-The 23-year-old was seemingly captured by an outdoor pool for the three-slide series, as a row of daybeds and a bar were visible in the background.
-She struck some attention-grabbing poses that easily drew the eye to her enviable form.
+The 23-year-old was captured by what appeared to be an outdoor pool for the three-slide series, as a row of daybeds and a bar were visible in the background.
+She struck some attention-grabbing poses which easily drew the eye to her enviable form.

-In the first image, she sat on the daybed with the front of her body to the camera.
+In the first image, she sat on the daybed and faced the camera.
 She rested one hand on her thigh while the other touched her locks.
-She pushed her chest forward and smiled widely as she looked directly at the camera.
+She pushed her chest forward and smiled widely as she looked directly at the lens.
 Jilissa posed similarly in the second photo, except that time she placed both hands on her legs and looked away from the camera.
 She wore a sultry expression on her face in the third slide, emitting a seductive energy.

-Her long blond hair was parted slightly off-center and styled in large waves that cascaded down her back and over her shoulders.
-She sported her round nails long with a classic French tip design
+Her long blond hair was parted slightly off-center and styled in large waves which cascaded down her back and over her shoulders.
+She sported her nails long, with a classic French tip design.

-The model showed off her killer curves in a scanty floral-print bikini from White Fox Boutique, a Sydney, Australia-based clothing company she frequently rocks.
-Her top featured adjustable skinny straps that tied at the top of her shoulders, and padded triangle-shaped cups that gave way to a massive view of cleavage.
-She also highlighted her curvy hips and slim core in the set’s matching, scantily cut thong bottoms, which featured tie-up sides.
+The model showed off her killer curves in a scanty floral-print bikini from White Fox Boutique, a Sydney, Australia-based clothing brand she frequently rocks.
+Her top featured skinny adjustable straps tied at the top of her shoulders and triangle-shaped cups which gave way to a massive view of cleavage.
+She also highlighted her curvy hips and slim core in the set's matching, scantily cut thong bottoms, which featured tie-up sides.

 The photo series, which went live less than one hour ago, has already amassed more than 18,000 likes, appearing to be a smash hit with her followers.
-In the comments section, more than 270 fans conveyed their support for the model, her figure, her beauty, and her choice of swimsuit.
+In the comments section, more than 270 fans conveyed their love for the model, her figure, her beauty, and her choice of swimsuit.

 "You are so beautiful," one individual commented, following with a string of heart-eyes emoji.